NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Giylea.md

 abilities_mid:
   - name: ""
   - name: "All-Knowing Eyes"
-    desc: " (aura,divine,mental,visual) 30 feet.\nWhen a creature ends its turn in the giylea's aura, it must attempt a DC 34 Will check save.
+    desc: " (aura,divine,mental,visual) 30 feet.\n\nWhen a creature ends its turn in the giylea's aura, it must attempt a DC 34 Will check save.
 If the creature fails, any Deception check it attempts until the end of its next turn has its result reduced by one degree of success.
 If a creature is currently disguised or in a shape other than its true form when it fails its save, it also becomes [[Conditions/Stupefied 1|Stupefied 1]] until the end of its next turn."

   - name: "[[Actor.oTw6wAZmGiL3oGWR.Item.fHJ8nd0W2SbII4o1|Archon's Protection]]"
-    desc: "`pf2:r`  **Trigger** An enemy damages the archon's ally and both are within 15 feet of the archon\n**Effect** The ally gains resistance 20 to all damage against the triggering damage and the archon can make a Strike against the enemy."
+    desc: "`pf2:r`  **Trigger** An enemy damages the archon's ally and both are within 15 feet of the archon\n* * *\n\n**Effect** The ally gains resistance 20 to all damage against the triggering damage and the archon can make a Strike against the enemy."

 attacks:
   - name: ""